harvard-lil/website-static/app/_sketches_active/warc-embed.md

 # Required
 what_does_it_do: >
-  A proxy and wrapper for safely embedding Web Archives into web pages
+  A proxy and wrapper for safely embedding web archives into web pages

 # # Optional
 # why_does_it_exist: >